Skip to content

 Open Surgery

-The surgeon makes a large incision (cut) into your body to remove the tumor.
-There are two approaches:
+The surgeon makes a large incision (cut) into your body to remove the tumor either through the abdomen or through a cut between the scrotum and anus.

 Cryosurgery